josemacenteno/CarND-Traffic-Sign-Classifier-Project/README.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs that I found on google maps (downtown Berlin):

 ![alt text][image_new_1] ![alt text][image_new_17] ![alt text][image_new_18]
 ![alt text][image_new_28] ![alt text][image_new_38]

-The first image might be difficult to classify because ...
+I got all the images from Google Maps.
+I think the contrast is pretty good on all of them.

+The first image may be diffucult.
+The 3 is very clearly marked and the contrast is better than most training images, but the validation set reported problems to classify speed limit images in general.

+The fourth image might me difficult to classify since the figure in the middle has a lot of details, and there are many similar triangular images.
+It seems like 32x32 pixels is not enough to describe the figure in detail.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).